Line geometry of pairs of second-order Hamiltonian operators and quasilinear systems: Alternating three-forms and projective-reciprocal invariance of the system

 where $a=(a_{j}^{i})\in\PGL(N+1,\K) = \GL(N+1,\K)/\left\{cI \,\middle|\, c\in\K\setminus\{0\}\right\}$.
 In particular, defining:

-the two-form $g$ transforms into $\bar{g}$ under the pullback $\rho^*(g)$ as follows:
+the two-form $g_{ij}$ transforms into $\bar{g}_{ij}$ under the pullback $\rho^*(g)$ as follows:

 where $g$ and $\bar{g}$ have the same structure as in equation~\eqref{3}, see~\cite[Corollary 5]{VerVit2}.
-Thus the second-order homogeneous Hamiltonian operators are form invariant with respect to the action of the group of projective transformations $\PGL(N+1,\K)$.
+Thus the leading coefficient of a second-order homogeneous Hamiltonian operator is form invariant with respect to the action of the group of projective transformations $\PGL(N+1,\K)$.

-Moreover, in Theorem 6 of the same paper, it was proved that the whole operator in Doyle-Pot\"emin form~\eqref{2} is preserved under the action of projective-reciprocal transformations.
+Moreover, in Theorem 6 of the same paper, it was proved that the whole operator in Doyle-Pot\"emin form~\eqref{2} is preserved under the action of projective-reciprocal transformations { involving the $x$-variables only}.
 We briefly recall that a reciprocal transformation is a non-local change of independent variables of the following form:

 where $\alpha_i^0$, $\alpha_0^0$, $\beta$, $\beta_i$, $c$, and $d$ are arbitrary constants.
-For a whole explanation of the theory of reciprocal transformation in the context of systems of conservation laws we refer to \cite{FerPav1}.
+For a whole explanation of the theory of reciprocal transformations in the context of systems of conservation laws we refer to \cite{FerPav1}.
 The combination of \eqref{trans} and \eqref{rec} is what is called a projective-reciprocal transformation.